top of page

 Think about distance.

 Around 10 to 12 miles a day is a good place to start, especially if you're carrying your own kit.
 But really, how far you go each day is entirely up to you.
 That’s the beauty of the trail.
 As long as there’s a hostel, pub, campsite or B&B nearby, you can break it up however suits you.
 And even when there isn’t, there’s often a local taxi or bus to help cover a few miles.
-You’re not stuck—you’ve got options.
+You’re not stuck, you've got options.

 Three smiling hikers in blue tutus pose by a wooden signpost reading "Welcome to England."
 Foggy, grassy background with hiking gear.

-Hadrian’s Wall can be done in anything from nine relaxed days to an all-out 26-hour challenge i(f you take on The Wall Rat Race).
+Hadrian’s Wall can be done in anything from nine relaxed days to an all-out 26-hour challenge (if you take on The Wall Rat Race).
 It’s all about what kind of experience you want.
 Decide how many miles feel right, whether you prefer a bit of variation or like to hit the same distance each day.
 Knowing your limits (and your schedule) can make a big difference in choosing a route that feels like a challenge and a joy.

 East to west?
 North to south?